Scalable Neural Decoder for Topological Surface Codes

-\paragraph*{Divide and Conquer QEC.--} Throughout the paper, we apply our decoding algorithm to the toric code in the presence of depolarizing noise, albeit our approach is more generally applicable also to other topological codes and noise models.
+\paragraph*{Hierarchical QEC.--} Throughout the paper, we apply our decoding algorithm to the toric code in the presence of depolarizing noise as well as a scenario with additional syndrome measurement errors.
+For the latter, we use a phenomenological noise model where ancilla qubits for measuring syndromes are also subject to depolarizing noise but propagation of errors between data and ancilla qubits is neglected.
 We consider a standard setup, where the toric code is defined on a square lattice of size $L \times L$ and the stabilizer operators around the vertices and plaquettes are given by $X_v = \prod_{i \in v} X_i$ and $Z_p = \prod_{i \in p} Z_i$.
-The code space is then spanned by the basis vectors $\{\ket{\psi}: X_v \ket{\psi} = 1 \forall v , Z_p \ket{\psi} = 1 \forall p\}$, which, for periodic boundary conditions, is $4$ dimensional (and thus encodes $2$ qubits) and the distance of the code (i.e.\ the minimum length of a Pauli string that transforms one states in the code space to another state) is $L$.
+The code space is then spanned by the basis vectors $\{\ket{\psi}: X_v \ket{\psi} = 1 \: \forall v , Z_p \ket{\psi} = 1 \: \forall p \}$, which, for periodic boundary conditions, is $4$ dimensional (and thus encodes $2$ qubits) and the distance of the code (i.e.\ the minimum length of a Pauli string that transforms one states in the code space to another state) is $L$.
 Each $Z$ ($X$) error on a qubit (located on the edges of the lattice) flips the value of the nearby $X_v$ ($Z_p$) operators.

 The decoding problem is then defined as identifying the error configuration for a given syndrome, i.e.\ a given measurement of the outcomes of all stabilizers $X_v$ and $Z_p$.
-To do so, we employ a two-stage `divide-and-conquer' procedure.
+To do so, we employ a two-step hierarchical procedure.
 In the first stage -- the ML-assisted preprocessing -- we aim to remove those errors that can be inferred from {\em local} syndromes.
 To this end, we only consider qubits directly connected to so-called defects (identified by an odd syndrome measurement $X_v = -1$ or $Z_p = -1$), as they are the typical source of locally correctable errors.
-To infer which error is the most probable for a given qubit, our preprocessing step shifts through all qubits with a subsystem mask of size $L_{\rm input} \times L_{\rm input}$ centered around an `examination qubit' located at its center (see the setup in Fig.~\ref{Fig:Setup}).
+To infer which error is the most probable for a given qubit, our preprocessing step shifts through all qubits with a subsystem of size $\ell \times \ell$ centered around an `examination qubit' located at its center (see the setup in Fig.~\ref{Fig:Setup}).
 The local inference task for each such examination qubit is then assigned to a neural network, whose details we discuss below.
-The result of this step is that a large number of local errors are decoded and only a small fraction of non-local errors, manifest on scales beyond the range of our subsystem mask, remain.
+The results of the inference are collected and the resulting corrections are applied in one shot at the end.
+The result of this step is that a large number of local errors are decoded and only a small fraction of non-local errors, manifest on scales beyond the range of our subsystem, remain.